JeSuisBaguette/Time-Discord-Bot/README.md

 ## **Remarks:**

 You are free to use the code as you'd like.
 If you are as tired as I am of having to convert between time-zones for planning activities, this bot may be of some use in alleviating that.
-Special thanks to [Time API](https://timeapi.io/#) for their free access and super simple and easy-to-understand documentation.
+Special thanks to [Time API](https://timeapi.io/#) for their free API access and super simple and easy-to-understand documentation.